cossacklabs/product-docs/content/acra/security-controls/searchable-encryption/_index.md

 INSERT INTO table_name (search_field) VALUES ('value');
 ```

-Instead of generating one search hash of the `value`, AcraServer/AcraTranslator will generate number of `searchable_prefix` hashes:
+Instead of generating one search hash of the `value`, AcraServer will generate number of `searchable_prefix` hashes:

 `hash('v')` + `hash('va')` + `hash('val')`